jwsharpe/jwsharpe.github.io.old/posts/markdown/2019-9-30-collection-select-ror.md

----
-layout: post
-title: Using Collection Select in Ruby on Rails
+# Using Collection Select in Ruby on Rails
----

 TLDR;
 ```rb